frequently asked questions

 Will the programme be tailored to the needs of the individual?

-Who can benefit from a Davis Programme?
+Who can benefit from a Davis Dyslexia Correction Programme?

 Adults or children over the age of eight years.
 The individual must be motivated to complete the programme for themselves, not to please someone else.